 A History Untold aims to educate audiences and invites viewers to consider the history they have been taught.
 It seeks to inspire change in the curriculum and hope in the liberatory force of education.

 A History Untold celebrates an inclusive, post-colonial historical education by telling stories from multiple African and African Diaspora perspectives.
 Giggs Kgole, known for his engaging 3D artworks, explores the role South African jazz played in shaping communities such as the Black cultural hub Sophiatown, which was destroyed under apartheid and eventually rebuilt.
-For A History Untold, Kgole transports viewers to the town, creating a 3D musical scene using collage which brings to life South African jazz legends Oliver Mtukudzi and Hugh Masekela.
+For A History Untold, Kgole transports viewers to the town, creating a 3D musical scene using collage which brings to life Zimbabwean and South African jazz legends Oliver Mtukudzi and Hugh Masekela.

 Djakou Kassi Nathalie shares the story of Africa’s contribution to mathematics through the Ishango bone, one of the oldest mathematical artifacts to be discovered which dates back to the Upper Palaeolithic Period of human history over 20,000 years ago.
 A skilled ceramicist, Nathalie has created a clay sculpture of the bone comprising traditional African masks and surrounded by dice for this exhibition.

 Contemporary sculptor Steve Ekpenisi who embraces metal and discarded objects as a primary medium, highlights the significance of African metallurgy which is believed to have forged the path for the Industrial Revolution.
-For A History Untold, Ekpenisi portrays a 4-foot-tall sculpture of an African blacksmith in the process of making iron.
+For A History Untold, Ekpenisi portrays a 5-foot-tall sculpture of an African blacksmith in the process of making iron.

 Multidisciplinary artist Damilola Okhoya reveals the final untold African story in the exhibition, focusing on the theme of the power of paper.
 Okhoya’s work examines Queen Amanirenas and the Meroitic script – one of the oldest writing systems in Africa – as well as the city of Timbuktu in Mali, formerly a centre of learning and education in the 14th century, which brought students from across the region to its universities and libraries.